Phytelephas seemannii: Ecology

 Panama ivory palm trees flower after the end of the dry season, between February and May.
 The flowers are pollinated by insects, specifically by two types of rove beetles, pollen-eating Amazoncharis spp. and their predators in the genus Xanthopygus.
 The Amazoncharis beetles hollow out egg chambers within the male inflorescence, similar to how beetles in the related subtribe Gyrophaenina do inside of mushrooms.
 Squirrels and agoutis will eat the fleshy inner mesocarp surrounding the endocarp of the fruit, but do not eat the extremely hard endosperm.
 The rock-hard endosperm also makes the seed immune from most insect pests.
 Seed dispersers include the Central American agouti (Dasyprocta punctata), and lowland paca (Agouti paca).

 Uses

 The seeds are traded at a regional international level as vegetable ivory, which is also called tagua.
 This commercial use is a threat to the species, but progress is being made on using more sustainable practices and conservation.
-As the tree typically grows only 1 m tall, it fortunately was not chopped down to harvest the seeds as was done with Phytelephas aequatorialis at the peak of tagua harvesting.
+As the tree typically grows only 1 m tall, it was not chopped down to harvest the seeds as was done with Phytelephas aequatorialis at the peak of tagua harvesting.

 The jelly-like liquid in the immature seeds, which later turns into the vegetable ivory, is edible.
 Occasionally in the marketplaces of Guna Yala the thin crust surrounding the ivory is sold as food.

 In Colombia the fronds are sometimes used for thatch.